lassestolley/QRKit/README.md

 # QRKit

-With QRKit you can easily create QR or bar codes in Swift.
-You can choose foreground and background colors.
+With QRKit you can easily create QR codes in Swift.
+QRKit supports a simple customization.
 The QR code you get simply as ```UIImage```.

 ## Features

-- [x] Create QR Codes
+- [x] Create QR codes
 - [x] Create bar codes
 - [x] Change the foreground color
 - [x] Change the background color
-- [x] Automatic umlaut replacement

 ## Installation